OUR UNIQUE SCHOOL

 OUR PROVEN CURRICULUM

 Montessori Program for 18 months – Kindergarten with natural progressions through developmentally appropriate, inquiry-based curricula from 1st – 8th grades.
 Daily study of academic subjects—math, language arts, social studies and science are combined with enrichment courses—physical education, Spanish, art and music.
-Rich academic content is integrated with direct experiential learning through hands-on projects and frequent field trips.The FSW curriculum far exceeds the NC Standard Course of Study standards.
+Rich academic content is integrated with direct experiential learning through hands-on projects and frequent field trips.The FSW curriculum far exceeds the NC Common Core standards.

 OUR LEARNING ENVIRONMENT

-8 wooded acres include 2 campuses and 5 buildings with classrooms, computer labs, Spanish classroom, music and art studios; a garden house with outdoor stage for performing arts; regulation soccer field; outdoor basketball and volleyball courts; multiple pavilions for regular outdoor classes, meetings and lunches; playgrounds; student-maintained flower and vegetable gardens.
+8 wooded acres include 2 campuses and 5 buildings with classrooms, music and art studios; a garden house with outdoor stage for performing arts; regulation soccer field; outdoor basketball and volleyball courts; multiple pavilions for regular outdoor classes, meetings and lunches; playgrounds; student-maintained flower and vegetable gardens.

 “Friends School teachers and students are very committed to doing all they can to build a strong community.”